-The maximum allowable stated maturity of any individual investment owned by the county is thirty-six (36) months.
+The maximum allowable stated maturity of any individual investment owned by the county is sixty (60) months.
 Portfolio maturities will be structured to meet the obligations of the County first and then to achieve the highest rate of return of interest.

 When the County has funds not required to meet current-year obligations, maturity restraints will be imposed based upon the investment strategy for the group of funds.
+The overall portfolio will have a maximum weighted average maturity (WAM) of thirty (30) months.

 IV.6 Quality and Capability of Investment Management